GabrielMalakias/GabrielMalakias.github.io/_posts/2016-12-08-playing_with_circuit_breakers.md

 *Ps: I tried to extract the flux above from Stoplight code.*

-Now, we will play with gem and after that we will try to use in our simple 'blog' code.
+Now, we will play with gem and after that we will try to use it inside our simple 'blog' code.

 {% highlight ruby %}
 root@e0e62e64b3ec:/var/www/experiences# rails c